ets-labs/python-dependency-injector/docs/index.rst

 + Documentation.
 + Semantic versioning.

-*Dependency Injector* providers are implemented as C extension types using Cython.
+*Dependency Injector* containers and providers are implemented as C extension types using Cython.

 Status
 ------